DitroniX/GTEM-Grid-Tie-Energy-Monitor/Code/GTEM-1_Test_ATM90E26_Basic_Calibration/README.md

 Now the above is proven to work, you may wish to calibrate further.
 To do this open the Excel spreadsheet and update the values in pink, as needed.
 - Note, changes to any values, which is then recalculated in Excel, will result in a change of the register hex value in Yellow.
 Example Ugain.

+The below area of code is the main defaults which could be changed:

+      // Calibration Defaults
+      ATM90E26_SPI::ATM90E26_SPI(int pin) {
+      _cs = pin;
+      _lgain = 0x1D39;  // Use XLS to calculate these values.
+Examples: 0x1D39;
+      _ugain = 0xA028;  // Use XLS to calculate these values.
+Examples: 0xD464;  0xA028;
+      _igain = 0x7DFB;  // Use XLS to calculate these values.
+Examples: 0x6E49;  0x7DFB;
+      _crc1 = 0xAE70;   // Run this application.
+Take auto calculated values and update here _crc2 = 0x4BE5;   // Run this application.
+Take auto calculated values and update here }

 Should you wish to update any register values, you may do so in file GTEM-1_Defaults.h.  // Calibration Defaults or // Register Defaults
 - Note, register values changes will require an update of the CRC1 or CRC2.
    - By updating the firmware and rebooting, you may be prompted to update CRC1 or CRC2 with new values